FK Igman Konjic

-Fudbalski klub Igman Konjic (Football Club Igman Konjic), commonly referred to as FK Igman Konjic or simply Igman, is a professional association football club from the city of Konjic that is situated in Bosnia and Herzegovina.
+Fudbalski klub Igman Konjic (Football Club Igman Konjic), commonly referred to as simply Igman, is a professional association football club from the city of Konjic that is situated in Bosnia and Herzegovina.

 Igman currently plays in the First League of the Federation of Bosnia and Herzegovina and plays its home matches on the Konjic City Stadium, which has a capacity of 5,000 seats.